snowman-repos/book/project_managers/README.md

 Another reason why planning is often lacklustre or skipped entirely is the sad fact that planning isn't always fun.
 Some people like it, while others hate it.
 Sometimes you might just not be in the mood.
 If you really don't feel like it then there's no really good advice other than to try and change the way you plan to make it more enjoyable and rewarding.
 If you come out on the other side of a project knowing that your plan helped and made your life easier, if everything “went to plan”, then you'll surely be rewarded with the smug feeling of success.
 If you really can't find a way to make planning enjoyable, even tolerable, then sorry... it's just something you're going to have to do.
 You might want to try hacking your brain to associate it with something positive, some other reward?
 On days you allocate to planning, ignore all your emails, cancel your meetings, setup an isolated room, make it comfy, and play your favourite music, and get your favourite snacks.
 Soon you'll start looking forward to planning days.

+If you've worked with other managers before, you'll be aware that there are different kinds of planning personalities.
+There are those who don't enjoy detailed planning and dive straight into production.
+They are up and running quickly and solve problems in an ad-hoc fashion, as and when they arise.
+On the other hand there are those who start slowly, meticulously planning every step along the way, slowly gaining momentum, ensuring every task is completed successfully before moving on.
+The hare and the tortoise, so to speak.

+To a large degree, your success with either approach will depend on your personality and on your team.
+The hard, fast, slap-dash approach may seem crazy but people do manage to pull it off, producing a successful project on time, on budget, and to a high standard of quality.